talal02/fullStack/README.md

 - Day 20 of #100DaysOfCode, Created a project [Tic Tac Toe](/projects/tic-tac-toe/) using react
 - One Codewars Kata Solved [<5 kyu> Extract the domain name from a URL](/Codewars/extract-domain-name-from-url.md)

+## 20-08-2022

+- Day 21 of #100DaysOfCode, Into the opensource...
+Read some npm docs on how to publish packages